-Discussion in 'Health News and Research unrelated to ME/CFS' started by Andy, Oct 18, 2018.
+Discussion in 'Other health news and research' started by Andy, Oct 18, 2018.

 Good question I don't know if you intend for this to be a discussion on this topic, but I'm happy to share what seems to work for me.